 The global community surrounding the UN is slowly waking up and starting to implement changes that have the power to improve the bluefin tuna’s status substantially.

 There are already plenty of successful examples that show that change can and does happen if there is enough awareness and will to do so!

-In particular, small-scale, rod&reel-based fisheries are a very sustainable and population-friendly alternative to large-scale vessel and net-based fishing.
+In particular, small-scale, rod and reel-based fisheries are a very sustainable and population-friendly alternative to large-scale vessel and net-based fishing.